 Step 2: Request a virtual quote

-American Van Lines, another ConsumerAffairs accredited company, helps consumers reduce their exposure by offering virtual estimates from the comfort of their home.
+American Van Lines, another ConsumerAffairs authorized company, helps consumers reduce their exposure by offering virtual estimates from the comfort of their home.
 These virtual quotes, also provided by Colonial Van Lines, eliminate the need for onsite estimates.
 The apps allow consumers to upload videos of their belongings that are then reviewed by a moving agent who customizes a quote.

 Step 3: Organize and clean